MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

    writing to stdout.

 - log_reject <True|False> ( default: False )
-   print a log message when *rejecting* messages (choosing not to download the corresponding files)
+   print a log message when *rejecting* notification messages (choosing not to download the corresponding files)

 - log <dir> ( default: ~/.cache/sarra/log ) (on Linux)
    The directory to store log files in.